nopaniers/nopaniers.github.io/docs/_posts/2024-07-14-rulebased.md

 that he believes that Ukrainians and Belorussians are actually ethnically Russian, and that when the Soviet Union disintegrated the borders hould have reverted to what they were before 1921.
 At that time Ukraine didn't exist as an independent country.
-If we took Putins view, then that would effectively ceding Ukraine to Russia.
+Putin's view would effectively cede Ukraine to Russia.

 Putin's primary problem is that, this is clearly the opposite of what the Ukrainian people *actually want*.
 The people of Ukraine have themselves demonstrated this.
-First, they demonstrated it with a democratic vote in which they expressed the desire to work to becoming a part of the EU, rejecting Russia.
+First, they demonstrated it with a democratic vote in which they expressed the desire to work towards becoming a part of the EU, rejecting Russia.
 Secondly Ukraine has fought heroically against Russian occupation showing unbelievable resistance in the face of seemingly overwhelming odds.
 Ukraine has now resisted nearly two and half years against one of the world's largest militaries.

 Ukrainian grandmothers made this point more eloquently that I could: